 Lift tickets are extremely good value and start at 3,600 JPY for a 1 day early/late season pass, which represents very good value in Japan and is extraordinarily cheap compared to the lofty rates set by some of the bigger ski resorts in Europe and North America.

-The other big news for 2016/17 is the inclusion of Kiroro in the Powder Alliance, giving season pass holders three free days on snow at any of the other 14 participating resorts – all of which are located in North America.
+In 2016/17 Kiroro was added to the Powder Alliance, giving season pass holders three free days on snow at any of the other 14 participating resorts – all of which are located in North America.
+It continues to be part of the alliance has since expanded its network to offer season pass holders even more benefits at resorts around the world.

 Any additional questions about Kiroro Ski Resort?
 Get in touch with Ski Asia by emailing firstname.lastname@example.org.
 We’d love to hear from you!